With more and more communities opening up again, now is a great time to explore the suburbs…safely.

 #1.
 Grab a cup of coffee and hang outside

-Restaurants are increasingly open for outdoor dining — and you know there’s nothing better than snagging a table outside on a beautiful summer morning.
+Restaurants are increasingly open for outdoor dining—and you know there’s nothing better than snagging a table outside on a beautiful weekend afternoon.

 Start your town tour with breakfast al fresco—you’ll likely have fewer locals competing for tables so you and your crew can relax and take in the AM vibe.
 Breakfast is also a great time to strike up a conversation with fellow coffee-goers who, like you, are excited to be out and about.